Amphitheatre

+Ancient Greek theatres were typically built on hillsides and semi-circular in design.
+The first amphitheatre may have been built at Pompeii around 70 BC.
 Ancient Roman amphitheatres were oval or circular in plan, with seating tiers that surrounded the central performance area, like a modern open-air stadium.
 In contrast, both ancient Greek and ancient Roman theatres were built in a semicircle, with tiered seating rising on one side of the performance area.

-Modern parlance uses "amphitheatre" for any structure with sloping seating, including theatre-style stages with spectator seating on only one side, theatres in the round, and stadia.
+Modern English parlance uses "amphitheatre" for any structure with sloping seating, including theatre-style stages with spectator seating on only one side, theatres in the round, and stadia.
 They can be indoor or outdoor.

-Natural formations of similar shape are sometimes known as natural amphitheatres.

 Roman amphitheatres

 About 230 Roman amphitheatres have been found across the area of the Roman Empire.
 Their typical shape, functions and name distinguish them from Roman theatres, which are more or less semicircular in shape; from the circuses (similar to hippodromes) whose much longer circuits were designed mainly for horse or chariot racing events; and from the smaller stadia, which were primarily designed for athletics and footraces.

 Roman amphitheatres were circular or oval in plan, with a central arena surrounded by perimeter seating tiers.
 The seating tiers were pierced by entrance-ways controlling access to the arena floor, and isolating it from the audience.
 Temporary wooden structures functioning as amphitheaters would have been erected for the funeral games held in honour of deceased Roman magnates by their heirs, featuring fights to the death by gladiators, usually armed prisoners of war, at the funeral pyre or tomb of the deceased.
-These games are described in Roman histories as munera, gifts, entertainments or duties to honour deceased individuals, Romes' gods and the Roman community.
+These games are described in Roman histories as munera, gifts, entertainments or duties to honour deceased individuals, Rome's gods and the Roman community.

 Some Roman writers interpret the earliest attempts to provide permanent amphitheaters and seating for the lower classes as populist political graft, rightly blocked by the Senate as morally objectionable; too-frequent, excessively "luxurious" munera would corrode traditional Roman morals.
 The provision of permanent seating was thought a particularly objectionable luxury.

 The earliest permanent, stone and timber Roman amphitheatre with perimeter seating was built in the Campus Martius in 29 BCE.
 Most were built under Imperial rule, from the Augustan period (27 BCE–14 CE) onwards.
 Imperial amphitheatres were built throughout the Roman Empire, especial in provincial capitals and major colonies, as an essential aspect of Romanitas.
 There was no standard size; the largest could accommodate 40,000–60,000 spectators.
 The most elaborate featured multi-storeyed, arcaded façades and were decorated with marble, stucco and statuary.
 The best-known and largest Roman amphitheatre is the Colosseum in Rome, also known as the Flavian Amphitheatre (Amphitheatrum Flavium), after the Flavian dynasty who had it built.
 After the ending of gladiatorial games in the 5th century and of staged animal hunts in the 6th, most amphitheatres fell into disrepair.
 Their materials were mined or recycled.
 Some were razed, and others were converted into fortifications.
 A few continued as convenient open meeting places; in some of these, churches were sited.